tchungg/MGTC28-Group-Project/README.md

 **Seasonal Trends**
 MISSING NOTEBOOK

-To identify the seasonal trends, Factory POS and Total Inventory data was used to compare across all need states.
+To identify the seasonal trends, Factory POS and Total Inventory data were used to compare across all need states.

 See Notebook Here: